 Making the Best of It

 Being stuck at home can be tough on anyone.
 When things feel out of control, most people — and especially kids — count on the routines of daily life to help maintain some sense of normalcy.
 It's only natural that losing that, even temporarily, can leave your child feeling angry, frustrated, left out, depressed, punished, and even jealous of siblings and friends.

 So what can you do to help your child make the best of the time at home?

 Plenty — though it may depend on how your child feels.
 Some days the cancer treatments will wipe your child out, and all he or she will want to do is sleep.
 Other days your child will have more energy.

 Follow your child's lead, and when he or she seems up for it, here are some ideas for beating the boredom:

 Help Your Child Stay Connected

-Even if you lowered the boom on screen time before your child got sick, now's a good time to consider easing up.
-Allowing access to the Internet, texting, IM, photo sharing, Skype, and online games with friends is more than just a perk; it's a valuable way for your child to stay within his or her social network.
+Even if you cracked down on screen time before your child got sick, now's a good time to consider easing up.
+Allowing access to the Internet, texting, online messaging, photo sharing, Skype, and online games with friends is more than just a perk — it's a valuable way for your child to stay within his or her social network.

 First, make sure the friend knows that your child's cancer, and related neutropenia, isn't contagious — otherwise he or she may be reluctant to come.
 More important for your child's safety, reschedule get-togethers if there's any question about whether the visitor is sick, even if it's just a cold.
 And finally, always have everyone who comes in contact with your child wash their hands.